Irregular Income? How to Still Save for Retirement

 You're in a tight spot

 Even if your budget is tight, chances are you can still put aside something—even a small amount.
-"To save at all with an unstable or low income is a tremendous amount of work," Chris said, "but with the right mindset, savings can simply become a part of your budget."
+To be sure, saving when you have an unstable or low income is a tremendous amount of work, but with the right mindset, savings can simply become a part of your budget.

-For example, you could try making your savings automatic and out-of-sight like a subscription service, putting away $20 at first each month into a savings account or IRA.
+For example, you could try making your savings automatic and out-of-sight like a subscription service, putting away $20—at first—each month into a savings account or IRA.
 Then, if you find that's comfortable, gradually increase that amount to fit in with the rest of your budget.

-"Everyone has a sweet spot where they can fund toward their future and take care of the bills.
-And Uncle Sam can help," Chris said.
+Everyone has a sweet spot where they can set aside funds for their future and take care of the bills.
+And Uncle Sam can help.

 Bottom line

 Regardless of the reasons, financial uncertainty is a familiar state for millions of Americans.
-"You can't put off planning for your future until the perfect moment arrives," said Chris, "Because there is no perfect moment.
-Saving a little bit now is always better than waiting and saving nothing."
+You can't put off planning for your future until the perfect moment arrives because there is no perfect moment.
+Saving a little bit now is always better than waiting and saving nothing.